LuisHenryGT/LuisHenryGT.github.io/content/_index.md

     design:
       view: article-grid
       columns: 1
+      css_class: "bg-primary-700"
+      css_style: ""

   - block: cta-card
-    demo: false # Only display this section in the Hugo Blox Builder demo site
+    demo: true # Only display this section in the Hugo Blox Builder demo site
     content:
       title: 👉 Build your own academic website like this
       text: |-